The reverse mathematics of the pigeonhole hierarchy: Introduction

 A good way to calibrate the first-order part of second-order theories is to reduce it to existing benchmark theories through conservation.
 Given a family of sentences $\Gamma$, a theory $T_2$ is \emph{$\Gamma$-conservative} over~$T_1$ if every $\Gamma$-sentence provable over~$T_2$ is provable over~$T_1$.
 A formula is \emph{$\Pi^1_1$} if it starts with a universal second-order quantifier, followed by an arithmetic formula.
-If a theory $T_2$ is $\Pi^1_1$-conservative over~$T_1$, then the first-order part of~$T_2$ follows from the first-order part of~$T_1$.
+If a theory $T_2$ is $\Pi^1_1$-conservative over~$T_1$, then the first-order part of~$T_2$ is included in the first-order part of~$T_1$.

 Characterizing the first-order part of $\Sub{\Delta^0_2}$ is one of the most important questions in reverse mathematics.
 Chong, Lempp and Yang~\cite{chong2010role} proved that $\RCA_0 \vdash \Sub{\Delta^0_2} \to \IDelta_2$.
 On the other hand, Cholak, Jockusch and Slaman~\cite{cholak2001strength} proved that $\RCA_0 + \ISig_2 + \Sub{\Delta^0_2}$ is $\Pi^1_1$-conservative over~$\RCA_0 + \ISig_2$ and Chong, Slaman and Yang~\cite{chong2017inductive} proved that $\RCA_0 + \Sub{\Delta^0_2} \nvdash \ISig_2$.
 Thus, the first-order part of~$\RCA_0 + \Sub{\Delta^0_2}$ is above $\Robinson + \mathsf{I}\Delta_2$ and strictly below $\Robinson + \mathsf{I}\Sigma_2$.